jovanhyw/techpass-tenant-docs/docs/concepts/clientcred.md

 # Client Credentials Grant Flow
 This guide will provide the streamlined instructions to application setup and enabling features to support the OAuth 2.0's Client Credentials Grant: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow

 ### Objectives
-* establishing a connection with TechPass from your backend.
+* Establish connection with TechPass from your backend.
 System to System.
-* using TechPass to **authenticate** the system with secrets or certificate then returning Access token to access TechPass Automation APIs
+* Use TechPass to **authenticate** systems with secrets or certificate and then return the Access token to access TechPass Automation APIs

-### Pre-requisites
+### Prerequisites
-* is a Tenant Admin of a TechPass Tenant
+* You should be a Tenant Admin of a TechPass Tenant
-* have a basic understanding of OAuth 2.0's Client Credentials Grant, see: [Identity Provider and OAuth2 in TechPass](oauth2)
+* Basic understanding of OAuth 2.0's Client Credentials Grant.
+For more information, refer to [Identity Provider and OAuth2 in TechPass](oauth2)
-* your application portal design have a Frontend and Backend infrastructure setup.
-Although only backend can use this flow.
+* Your application portal design should have a Frontend and Backend infrastructure setup.
+However, only backend can use this flow.

 ## Create an application
 Refer to create an application step in [Auth Code](/concepts/authcodegrant?id=_1-create-an-application) flow if you haven't created an application.

 ## Establish client credentials grant flow with secret
 ### Create Secret

 Refer to create secret step in [Auth Code](/concepts/authcodegrant?id=_2-create-secret) flow if you haven't created a secret yet.

 ### Gather the endpoints and configurations required for your portal